-The East Asian Seas (EAS) Youth Forum has been an important component of past EAS Congresses.
-Launched in 2006, the Youth Forum serves as a platform for young people in the region to become stronger environmental advocates and collaborate on innovative solutions for managing coasts and oceans.
-It is an opportunity for youth to interact with thought leaders and ICM practitioners who can impart knowledge and inspire future projects.
+The EAS Youth Forum (YF) is held every three years as one of the major events of the EAS Congress.
+The forum highlights the youth’s crucial role in the sustainable development of the Seas of East Asia.
+Launched in 2006, the YF serves as a platform for young leaders in the region to become stronger environmental advocates and collaborate on innovative solutions for managing coasts and oceans.
+It is an opportunity for youth to extend their network, learn, interact and share youth-led initiatives and best practices, not only with their co-delegates, but also with various stakeholders, thought leaders, and ICM practitioners who can impart knowledge and inspire future projects.

-At the Fourth EAS Youth Forum in Danang, Viet Nam held in November 2015, 60 young leaders from Cambodia, China, Indonesia, Lao PDR, RO Korea, Philippines, Singapore, Timor-Leste and Viet Nam gathered to showcase their initiatives contributing to the achievement of the SDGs, enhance their skills and strengthen their role in the sustainable development of the oceans and coasts.
+At the recently concluded Fifth EAS Youth Forum, 70 young leaders from Cambodia, China, Indonesia, Japan, Lao PDR, Malaysia, RO Korea, Philippines, Singapore, Thailand, Timor-Leste and Viet Nam gathered to showcase their initiatives contributing to the achievement of the SDGs, enhance their skills and strengthen their role in the sustainable development of the oceans and coasts.

 Today’s youth have great potential to become powerful advocates for our shared seas.
 They can be effective agents of change by increasing awareness about issues threatening coasts and oceans and rallying for concrete actions in addressing these issues.

-For any inquiries on the PEMSEA Youth Program, kindly email Antonia Reyes at firstname.lastname@example.org.
+For any inquiries on the PEMSEA Youth Program, kindly email firstname.lastname@example.org.